10_Climateimpacted_Foods_Headerb.png

 2. Thai farmers turn to stronger rice seeds

-According to a report from the Asian Development Bank, Vietnam, Thailand and Indonesia are experiencing the greatest effects of climate change in Asia.
+According to a report from the Asian Development Bank, Vietnam, Thailand, and Indonesia are experiencing the greatest effects of climate change in Asia.
 The report predicts a decrease in rice harvests of almost 50% by 2100 unless farmers can find ways to adjust and implement new technologies.

 3. French wheat harvests shrink

 While climate change might actually benefit wheat farmers in some parts of Europe, farmers in Europe’s southern regions are set to get the short end of the stick.
-A study from Environmental Research Letters predicted that warmer summers will decrease the harvest of winter wheat in France by between 7% and 21% by the end of the century.
+A study from Environmental Research Letters predicted that warmer summers will decrease winter wheat harvest in France by between 7% and 21% by the end of the century.
 This problem is exacerbated by North American ozone pollution that reaches Europe through the wind, since ozone damages plant cells and slows plant growth, leading to a poorer wheat harvest.

 4. Ivorian chocolate enters a vicious cycle